pyscript/docs/docs/user-guide/filesystem.md

 !!! danger

-    Access to the device's local filesystem is only available in recent Chromium based browsers.
+    **Access to the device's local filesystem is only available in recent Chromium based browsers**.
 The maximum capacity for files shared in this way is 4GB.

     Firefox and Safari do not support this capability yet, so it is not available to PyScript running in these browsers.